 Giles held up his hand in apology.
 “Would you have believed it had you not tasted it yourself?
 The special spices and meats at this time of year are a puzzling development.
 We seem to be inviting all sorts of strange things northward,” Giles took an opportunity to light up his pipe and then exhale a large fragrant ring of smoke.
 When he finished, he continued.
 “Crossroads was filling up with new faces.”

 “This town may soon as well,” the Count closed the book loudly.
 “We’re too unguarded here.
-You and I are not enough to deal with just Unthings and keep an eye on all of these new elements and persons.”
+You and I are not enough to deal with just Unthings and also keep an eye out for new elements and persons.”

 Giles patted his swords and knives at his side somewhat proudly.
 “You know I can deal with people well enough, but Unthings are beyond my abilities.
 I’ve never had the pleasure of encountering one for myself.
 And if I did I don’t have any sort of ability to do anything about them, except run from them.”

-Wolfram did not find much humor in Giles’ statement.
+The Count was not particularly given over to fits of humor of any sort.
 Anxiously, he began to pace the room.
 “In our case, running away from them is not an option.”